koreyhinton/featured/README.md

 # Featured

-This featured repository is a container for end-to-end (nightwatchjs) test harnesses (currently it is configured to test features for the act.svg diagram tool).
+This featured repository is a container for end-to-end (selenium grid webdriver) test harnesses (currently it is configured to test features for the act.svg diagram tool).

 ## snapshot mode